hamorillo/intel_people_counter/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 ## Comparing Model Performance

-My method(s) to compare models before and after conversion to Intermediate Representations were...

 In this project I try to select different pre-trained models in order to practice with the Model Optimizer and several machine learning frameworks.
 Some of the pre-trained models that I try to use gave me successfully results but others I would need more time to achieve better results.

 You could find the models list with the link and the model Optimizer command [here](./WRITEUP-models.md)